quasardd/react-query-restful/README.md

 });
 ```

 Assuming that the response contains the user data with the `accessToken` property, you can use the `getSimpleJwtAuth` function to set the `Authorization` header with the `Bearer` prefix.
+You must specify the `key` where it's stored in the cache, and the `path` until the token.

 ```ts
 const App = ({ children }) => {